-In line with this, NC State takes very seriously the expectation to have a campus free of all forms of sexual harassment, sexual misconduct, and interpersonal violence.
-This type of conduct threatens individuals' abilities to pursue or fulfill their educational or career goals.
-As Chancellor, I assure you that NC State will not tolerate these types of offenses by any member of the university community.
+Unlawful discrimination, harassment, sexual misconduct, and interpersonal violence threaten individuals' abilities to pursue or fulfill their educational or career goals.
+As Chancellor, I assure you that NC State will not tolerate these types of offenses by any member of the University community.